vaidehipatill/doc_reader_nlp/README.txt

 # Document Insight Assistant

-The **Document Insight Assistant** is a web application that allows users to upload academic PDFs and interact with them using natural language queries.
+The Document Insight Assistant is a web application that allows users to upload academic/business/informational PDFs and interact with them using natural language queries.
 Powered by OpenAI’s language models and vector-based retrieval, this tool is designed to help students and researchers extract relevant information from large documents efficiently.

 ## Features